The Two Strands Of Dna Are Held Together By

 Conclusion

-Thus, the involved web of hydrogen bonds underpins the stability, flexibility, and informational capacity of DNA, and its disruption reverberates through cellular processes and organismal health.
+Thus, the detailed web of hydrogen bonds underpins the stability, flexibility, and informational capacity of DNA, and its disruption reverberates through cellular processes and organismal health.
 Continued investigation of these interactions promises to deepen our understanding of life at the molecular level and to inspire innovative biotechnological solutions.